iambumblehead/ubports-little-webapp/README.md

 Installed   	ubports-little-webapp-1.0.0.all
 ```

-Babam!!
-Refresh your homescreen and click the ubports logo!
+Refresh your homescreen and click the ubports icon to start the app!